bigstardev/survey-tool/README.md

-# Suervery Question Creator with TailwindCSS
+# Survey Question Creator with TailwindCSS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).